-The weekly calendar is considered a form of “Time-Piece calendar”, and is a further expansion on the theme – expanding time further into the future and further into the past.
+The weekly calendar continues the theme of expanding time further into the future and further into the past.
 Weekly calendars are a necessary tool for teaching concepts that happen further away from the “now”.
-The concept of time can be expanded into “tomorrow”, “yesterday”, and the days of the week.
+The concept of time can be expanded into “tomorrow”, “yesterday”, “today”, and the days of the week.

-- Students start to ask (or become anxious) about upcoming events that are further into the future than “today”.
+- Student starts to ask (or become anxious) about upcoming events that are further into the future than “today”.
 Examples might include trips to the doctor’s office, birthdays or holidays, weekend events, etc.

-- Students remember (and can reminisce about) things that happened more than a day into the past (e.g. wanting or needing to talk about the trip the class took to the zoo, and seeing the tiger last week).
+- Student remembers (and can reminisce about) things that happened more than a day into the past (e.g. wanting or needing to talk about the trip the class took to the zoo, and seeing the tiger last week).

 How to use the Weekly Calendar: